betehess/my-pelican/website/content/why-ldpatch.md

 Well, this actually does not work.

 Remember when I said that the blank node `_:b2` was a **local identifier** for the graph?
-This means that TimBL **cannot speak directly** about the TED event (i.e. create a URI which points to it) from outside the document.
+This means that TimBL **cannot refer directly** to the TED event from outside the document.
 That would require for the server and the client to agree on a stable identifier for that blank node.
 That process is called [skolemization](http://www.w3.org/wiki/BnodeSkolemization).
 It brings a lot of burden on the server to manage those stable identifiers.
 Also, while the use of blank nodes is mostly transparent in Turtle and [JSON-LD](http://www.w3.org/TR/json-ld/) as they are hidden in the syntax, skolemization would break the syntax.

 [TurtlePatch](http://www.w3.org/2001/sw/wiki/TurtlePatch) has similar expressive power compared to RDF Patch, but it is defined as a subset of SPARQL Update.
 It also defines [skolemization as being part of the protocol](http://www.w3.org/2001/sw/wiki/TurtlePatch#Handling_Blank_Nodes), where the client can ask for a skolemized version of the graph, which would then be required before PATCHing.